pprachas/fenics_arclength/README.md

 ## Dependencies <a name="dependencies"></a>
 This package relies on FEniCS 2019.1.0.
 (Note that this is the legacy version NOT FEniCSx).
 Brief installation instructions are outline below.
-For mopre information see the [offical FEniCS installation instructions.](https://fenicsproject.org/download/archive/)
+For more information see the [offical FEniCS installation instructions.](https://fenicsproject.org/download/archive/)

 ### FEniCS on Windows
 The simplest way to install FEniCS on Windows 10 is to install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) with Ubuntu distribution.
 Then you can follow the FEniCS installation instructions for a Linux machine.